JamieChristian22/project-manager-portfolio/IT_System_Modernization_Project/README.md

 ---

 ## 📌 Conclusion
-This project showcases my ability to modernize legacy IT systems by aligning business objectiv
+This project showcases my ability to modernize legacy IT systems by aligning business objectives with technical solutions, improving system performance, and enabling scalable, data-driven operations.